 House Judiciary Tees Up For Impeachment, But Democrats Divided On Moving Ahead

-Signaling a widening gap with Democratic leadership and their panel, the House Judiciary Committee will vote this week to install new procedures for its impeachment inquiry and illustrate their intensifying efforts in the probe.
+Signaling a widening gap with Democratic leadership and their panel, the House Judiciary Committee will vote this week on whether to install new procedures for its impeachment inquiry and illustrate their intensifying efforts in the probe.

-The move — which will culminate in a vote before the committee Thursday — will allow staff to question witnesses for extended periods and let the panel accept evidence behind closed doors to further protect their sources, among other changes.
+The move — which will culminate in a vote before the committee on Thursday — will allow staff to question witnesses for extended periods and let the panel accept evidence behind closed doors to further protect sources, among other changes.

 It also shows the growing divide between progressives pushing for impeachment and moderate Democrats in the House and their leadership, which is largely opposed to any formal action now.
-Despite Speaker Nancy Pelosi's public comments of supporting the panel's investigation, privately she has told members the issue is a loser without strong public sentiment.
+Despite House Speaker Nancy Pelosi's public comments of supporting the panel's investigation, privately she has told members that the issue is a loser without strong public sentiment.

-One Judiciary Democrat defended the procedures move on Monday.
+One Democrat on the committee defended the procedures move on Monday.

-"I think Speaker Pelosi respects Chairman Nadler's work on and the committee and think ...for her, the most important thing is for us to have the strongest hand possible against this president and the American public to have the whole truth," Florida Democratic Rep. Debbie Mucarsel-Powell, a member of the panel, told CNN on Monday.
+"I think Speaker Pelosi respects Chairman Nadler's work on and the committee, and [I] think ... for her, the most important thing is for us to have the strongest hand possible against this president, and the American public to have the whole truth," Florida Democratic Rep. Debbie Mucarsel-Powell, a member of the panel, told CNN on Monday.
 "So this is just another procedural vote as we continue to intensify our investigation."

-The procedures change has precedent from previous impeachment probes, and will more clearly define where the committee stands on its investigation, Democratic committee aides said in a call with reporters Monday.
+The procedures change has precedent from previous impeachment probes and will more clearly define where the committee stands on its investigation, Democratic committee aides said in a call with reporters Monday.

-It also tees up a busy fall season for the panel, which could issue articles of impeachment by year's end, according to Nadler and committee aides.
+It also tees up a busy fall season for the panel, which could issue articles of impeachment by year's end, according to Chairman Jerrold Nadler, D-N.Y, and committee aides.

 Among the plans, former Trump campaign manager Corey Lewandowski is slated to appear before the committee on Tuesday, Sept.
-17. Rob Porter, the former White House secretary and Rick Dearborn, a former White House deputy chief of staff, were subpoenaed to appear before the same hearing.
+17. Rob Porter, the former White House staff secretary, and Rick Dearborn, a former White House deputy chief of staff, were subpoenaed to appear before the same hearing.

-Nadler, D-N.Y, said in a statement Monday that Trump went to great lengths to obstruct former Special Counsel Robert Mueller's investigation, which resulted in 37 criminal indictments and 7 guilty pleas.
-It also revealed 10 possible instances where Trump obstructed justice, Nadler said.
+Nadler said in a statement Monday that Trump went to great lengths to obstruct former special counsel Robert Mueller's investigation, which resulted in 37 criminal indictments and seven guilty pleas.
+It also revealed 10 possible instances in which Trump obstructed justice, Nadler said.

 There are additional questions of violations of the emoluments clauses of the Constitution, Nadler added.